 The only thing Covered Entities have to keep in mind before adapting two factor authentication to safeguard PHI is that, because the HIPAA Password requirements are addressable safeguards, the reasons for adapting the alternative solution have to be recorded.
 This will meet the HIPAA requirements for completing a risk analysis and also satisfy auditors if the Covered Entity is chosen to be reviewed as part of HHS´ HIPAA Audit Program.

-HIPAA Password Requirements Should be Researched
+HIPAA Password Requirements And Password Managers

 It was referred to above that most user-generated passwords can be hacked within ten minutes.
 Social engineering and phishing will likely accelerate the speed of the hackers work.